Deep Dive: Water Pollution Sources

 This deep dive covers Deep Dive: Water Pollution Sources within Water Treatment for GCSE Chemistry.
-Revise Water Treatment in Using Resources for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 2 of 13 in this topic.
+Revise Water Treatment in Using Resources for GCSE Chemistry with 23 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 3 of 14 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position